The Jaffa hotel

 The buildings’ design was influenced by the French style – Ornate embellishments, stone figurines and floral affixes with hints of an oriental Mediterranean style.

-Noga Nagarut restored the original wooden windows with maximal acoustic insulation to reduce noise by 40 decibels, the interior doors and the entrance of the building with wood and the beautiful shutters that appeared in the original French hospital.
+Noga Nagarut restored the original wooden windows with maximal acoustic insulation to reduce noise by 40dB, the interior doors and the entrance of the building with wood and the beautiful shutters that appeared in the original French hospital.